Skip to Content

 Accreditation Program Artificial Intelligence Cybersecurity Digital Industry Digital Infrastructure Digital Transformation Land Transport Maritime National Digital Economy Program Oman Logistics Center Ports

-The Ministry of Transport, Communications, and Information Technology is participating in Oman Sustainability Week 2026, from May 18 to May 20, at the Oman Convention and Exhibition Center, thru a series of projects and initiatives in the field of sustainable transformation.
-The ministry's investments in green mobility projects reached approximately 320 million Omani Rials in 2025, including the establishment of the National Green Transport Company, green ship recycling projects, as well as projects to develop electric vehicle maintenance centers and expand the electric charging infrastructure.
+The Ministry of Transport, Communications and Information Technology (MTCIT) is participating in Oman Sustainability Week 2026, taking place from 18 to 20 May at the Oman Convention and Exhibition Centre, through a range of projects and initiatives focused on sustainable transformation.
+The Ministry’s investments in green mobility projects reached approximately OMR 320 million in 2025.
+These include the establishment of the National Green Transport Company, green ship recycling projects, the development of electric vehicle maintenance centres, and the expansion of electric charging infrastructure.

 Share Now: |

-The ministry also announced its target to install 350 electric charging points by 2027, in line with the rapid increase in the number of electric vehicles, which exceeded 5,800 vehicles by the end of the first quarter of 2026.
-This coincides with the culmination of its efforts by receiving the Gold Award for Environmental, Social, and Governance (ESG) within the Oman Sustainability Week 2026 awards.
+MTCIT also announced plans to install 350 electric vehicle charging points by 2027, in line with the rapid growth in electric vehicle adoption in the Sultanate of Oman, with the number of EVs exceeding 5,800 by the end of the first quarter of 2026.
+These efforts coincided with the Ministry receiving the Gold Environmental, Social and Governance (ESG) Award as part of the Oman Sustainability Week 2026 Awards.

-In this context, a suitable space has been allocated in the ministry's booth to showcase the "last-mile delivery" initiative using electric bicycles, as it is one of the pioneering initiatives supporting sustainable urban transport, aiming to reduce carbon emissions and promote the use of clean transportation methods in the delivery services sector.
-In addition to showcasing the latest future technologies and innovations in the transportation and other logistics sectors, including the project for order delivery using drones, this step reflects the trend toward adopting smart and innovative solutions that enhance the efficiency of delivery services and support sustainability goals.
+In this context, a dedicated area has been allocated within the Ministry’s pavilion to showcase the “Last-Mile Delivery” initiative using electric motorcycles, as one of the leading initiatives supporting sustainable urban mobility.
+The initiative aims to reduce carbon emissions and promote the adoption of clean transportation solutions in the delivery services sector.
+The pavilion also features the latest future technologies and innovations in transport and logistics, including a drone delivery project, reflecting the Ministry’s direction towards adopting smart and innovative solutions that enhance delivery efficiency and support sustainability goals.

 Related News